cfzimmerman/S25-EC1005/notes.md

           - Similar for physical capital: national defense, public infrastructure (ex.
 Erie canal was a huge win for upstate NY, railroad networks, airports), material research, liquidity constraints (for education), constraints on market imperfections?
     - Factor accumulation v. technology:
       - Over time, differences in the growth of technology have overpowered growth in labor, human capital, and physical capital.
 Likely to continue.

+# Class 4

+- Factor accumulation v. technology?
+  - Technology dominates factor accumulation.
+"Great divergence".
+Explains rapid growth in 1950s - 1990s.
+  - What drives TFP? (total factor productivity)
+    - Catch up versus frontier growth? (other countries can adopt successful technologies - examples are Japan and China)
+    - Incentives for invention and innovation
+    - Ease or difficulty of making new advances
+    - Protection of intellectual property (patents)
+      - US scores very high on productivity relative to rule of law. (productivity and rule of law have two way causality)
+- Population growth
+  - Population has spiked since industrial revolution (massive change)
+    - World population now expected to peak before 2100.
+Peak estimate keeps coming down
+    - Does population growth increase per capital output?
+Depends on dependency rates (old v. young) and required investment (education when young and physical capital to work with when working age).
+Investing in young people drives the economy forward, which offsets dependency drag.
+    - Does output per capita affect population growth?
+Yes, negatively.
+Rich countries have much lower fertility.
+      - Fertility dropped from 1850 to 1940, spiked after WWII, and then fell again until now.
+Developed countries are expected to shrink the rest of the century, African countries make up most of the growth.
+      - Malthus was wrong twice.
+(1) didn't see agricultural productivity growth, and (2) didn't see people voluntarily having fewer children.
+Expected the only force against population growth to be starvation.
+  - Percentage of population in extreme poverty has fallen sharply since the mid 1900s. (~9 percent now)
+    - Solution to population concerns is growing per capita income.
+Improving healthcare and educating women.
+- Consequences
+  - Does economic growth make individuals, society, and the environment better off?
+  - Individuals
+    - Life expectancy improves with economic growth
+    - "Social progress" and "welfare" indexes look about the same
+    - Are people happier or more satisfied with their lives?
+      - Self-reported happiness may be log correlated with mean income.
+Counter argument is that difference between poor and not poor matters a lot more than not poor and rich.
+        - Kahneman: Happiness increases linearly with income for people who are already happy, stays about flat for people who are already unhappy.
+Diminishing marginal happiness with income doesn't necessarily follow the data.
+      - Cross section: Happiness across countries seems to scale log with income.
+        - Evidence at a single time within a single country suggests more income makes people happier.
+      - Time series: No correlation.
+        - No trend over time in a single country between GDP and happiness.
+      - In 1960, there didn't seem to be a big difference in happiness between countries despite income.
+US was a high outlier, Dominican Republic was low outlier.
+        - Recent evidence looks way different.
+1984, 2005, 2010 data puts a clear correlation between GNP and happiness.
+TV could explain this.
+        - Diminishing marginal utility of income doesn't pass Kahneman data.
+        - Habit formation?
+Today's living standard v. previous experience?
+        - Social preferences.
+My living standard relative to that of others.
+        - Positional goods: scarce goods where part of the value is having the scarce thing.